-The 529 plan account application may also ask for the name and personal information of a successor account owner, in case the original account owner dies.
+The 529 plan account application may also ask for a successor account owner’s name and personal information if the original account owner dies.

 The 529 plan account application may also ask you to pick an initial set of investment portfolios.

 If the application form is confusing, call the 529 plan’s toll-free number to ask questions.
 The toll-free number for the Texas 529 plans is 1-800-445-4723.
-You can also ask questions by sending email to the plan, but do not include account numbers, passwords or other personal information in the email message.
-You should look at the FAQ on the plan’s web site, since this provides answers to the most common questions.
+You can also ask questions by emailing the state’s plan, but do not include account numbers, passwords, or other personal information in the email message.
+It would be best to look at the FAQ on the plan’s description page since it answers the most common questions.

 4. Fund the 529 Plan